bk/pdc/README.md

 ## Compatibility

-`pdc` is primarily intended for use with Pandoc version 2.x (2.19 as of the current `pdc` version).
-It was, however, originally written for Pandoc 1.17 and will continue to work with the 1.x series as long as one avoids putting a few incompatible options in `defaults.yaml`.
+`pdc` is primarily intended for use with Pandoc version 3.x (3.3 as of the current `pdc` version, v0.7).
+It can, however, also be used with older versions of Pandoc, even the 1.x series, if one avoids using newer options and formats in `defaults.yaml` and other configuration files.

 ## Copyright and license

-Copyright: Baldur A. Kristinsson, 2016-2022.
+Copyright: Baldur A. Kristinsson, 2016-2024.

 All source files in this package, including the documentation, are open source software under the terms of [Perl's Artistic License 2.0](http://www.perlfoundation.org/artistic_license_2_0)